-- 7. Remove the brake caliper bracket, rear wheel and side collars. - Support the brake caliper assembly so that it doesn't hang from the brake hose.
-Do not twist the brake hose. - Avoid getting grease, oil, or dirt on the disc or pad surfaces. - ➤ Do not push the brake pedal while the wheel is removed.
+- 5. Remove the rear axle shaft, washer, right side collar, left side collar and rear wheel. - Support the brake caliper assembly so that it doesn't hang from the brake hose.
+Do not twist the brake hose. - Avoid getting grease, oil, or dirt on the disc or pad surfaces. - Do not push the brake pedal while the brake caliper assembly is removed.